usuaero/PyPan/docs/source/installation.md

 You can either download the source as a ZIP file and extract the contents, or clone the PyPan repository using Git.
 If your system does not already have a version of Git installed, you will not be able to use this second option unless you first download and install Git.
 If you are unsure, you can check by typing `git --version` into a command prompt.

-### Downloading source as a ZIP file (Not recommended)

-1. Open a web browser and navigate to [https://github.com/usuaero/PyPan](https://github.com/usuaero/PyPan)
-2. Make sure the Branch is set to `Master`
-3. Click the `Clone or download` button
-4. Select `Download ZIP`
-5. Extract the downloaded ZIP file to a local directory on your machine

 ### Cloning the Github repository (Recommended)

 1. From the command prompt navigate to the directory where PyPan will be installed.
 Note: git will automatically create a folder within this directory called PyPan.
 Keep this in mind if you do not want multiple nested folders called PyPan.